Coherent state switching using vibrational polaritons in an asymmetric double-well potential

-Since the vacuum field amplitude $E_0$ of a confined light mode with frequency $\omega_c$ and mode volume $V_c$ is proportional to $1/\sqrt{V_c}$, strong coupling requires the FP cavity to be small, \textit{e.g.} electronic polaritons typically require nanoscale cavities.
-For vibrational polaritons, and since transitions occur in a prescribed electronic state, $\omega_c$ typically lies in the range of 10$^2$--10$^3$ cm$^{-1}$ leading to a cavity length $L\approx 1$--10~$\mu$m.
+{From a general perspective,} and since the vacuum field amplitude $E_0$ of a confined light mode with frequency $\omega_c$ and mode volume $V_c$ is proportional to $1/\sqrt{V_c}$, strong coupling requires the FP cavity to be small, \textit{e.g.} electronic polaritons typically require nanoscale cavities.
+For vibrational polaritons, since transitions occur in a prescribed electronic state, $\omega_c$ typically lies in the range of 10$^2$--10$^3$ cm$^{-1}$ leading to a cavity length $L\approx 1$--10~$\mu$m.
 As shown by the Tavis-Cummings model,\cite{Tavis1968} the light-matter coupling strength depends on the number $N$ of molecules in the cavity and varies as $\sqrt{N}$, leading to the use of dense media in most experimental studies so far.
-However, the formation of rovibrational polaritons of gaseous methane confined in a FP microcavity was very recently reported,\cite{Wright2023} opening new perspectives for a generalization to the gas phase of the intriguing physical chemistry of vibrational polaritonic systems.
+However, the formation of rovibrational polaritons of gaseous methane confined in an FP microcavity was very recently suggested.\cite{Wright2023} {Besides allowing larger cavity volumes, diluted media enable much longer photon lifetimes, in excess of the nanosecond for the aforementioned work on methane.}

-Strong coupling with a microcavity affects the vibrational energy levels in the ground electronic state of the molecular system.
-Such changes can be experimentally probed by various spectroscopy methods, including linear infrared (IR) spectroscopy,\cite{George2015,Wright2023} Raman spectroscopy\cite{Shalabney2015,Pino2015,Strashko2016,Ahn2021} and 2D-IR spectroscopy.\cite{Saurabh2016,Cohn2022,Xiong2023} It has been experimentally shown that a wide range of properties, including energy transport, photochemical reactivity, and thermally driven ground-state chemical reactions can be altered, even at room temperature,\cite{George2015,George2016,Muallem2016,Vergauwe2016,Kapon2017,Takahashi2019} by vibrational strong coupling (VSC).